SciML/FiniteVolumeMethod.jl/docs/src/interface.md

 \end{equation*}
 ```

 To define this system, you need to provide an `FVMProblem` for each equation, and then construct an `FVMSystem` from these problems.
-The docstring for `FVMSystem` is below; the fields of `FVMSystem` are not public API, only this wrapper is.
+The docstring for `FVMSystem` is below; the fields of `FVMSystem` are public API.

 ```@docs
 FVMSystem